Tag Archives: email second round

 Notifications and Messages

-You can select 30, 60, 90, or 180 days for how long RB will keep old messages in the Sent Message and Trash folders in the system’s message center before deleting them.
+You can select 30, 60, 90, or 180 days for how long RB9 will keep old messages in the Sent Message and Trash folders in the system’s message center before deleting them.

 Session Timeout